canewsin/zerunet/README.md

 possible outdated packages will be used temporarily until it's worth replacing them with active ones or, alternatively, update them ourselves.

+## Goals
+- No panics.
+- 100% Compatibility with Py3 ZeroNet.
+- Performance.
+- Anonymity with Tor or I2P.

 ## Why do we need another ZeroNet?
 - Rust is compiled to assembly for maximum efficiency
 - Unlike Python, Rust has been designed with concurrency in mind,